 Scientists Reach Out To Minority Communities To Diversify Alzheimer's Studies

-Black and Hispanic Americans are especially vulnerable to Alzheimer's.
+Black and Hispanic Americans are especially vulnerable to Alzheimer's disease.
 Yet they're often underrepresented in scientific studies of the disease.

-So on a cool Sunday morning in Cleveland, two research associates from Case Western Reserve School of Medicine have set up an information table at a fundraising walk organized by the local chapter of the Alzheimer's Association.
+So on a cool Sunday morning in Cleveland, two research associates from Case Western Reserve University's School of Medicine have set up an information table at a fundraising walk organized by the local chapter of the Alzheimer's Association.

 "We are looking for families, minorities and people with early onset," Leah Cummings tells passersby who are waiting for the walk to begin.